tunacinsoy/dsa-practices/Network/Docker.md

 docker compose restart <service_name>
 ```

-> [!NOTE] What is the Effect of Deleting Volumes in Docker Compose?
 > Since we mount the volume of redis into host filesystem, even after we restart the redis service, the data persists there.
 However, if we use `docker compose down --volumes` then it will be gone ofc, since we are completely deleting the resources.
 >